Public Land Survey System: Urban design

 As roads have typically been laid out along section boundaries spaced one mile (1.6 km) apart, growing urban areas have adopted road grids with mile-long "blocks" as their primary street network.
 Such roads in urban areas are known as section line roads, usually designed primarily for automobile travel and limited in their use for non-motorized travel.
 In post-World War II suburbs, commercial development has largely occurred along and at intersections of arterials, while the rest of the former square-mile sections have generally filled with residential development, as well as schools, religious facilities, and parks.
 One example of this is the Mile Road System of Detroit, Michigan.

-Occasionally, and more frequently in a metropolitan region's inner postwar suburbs than in outer areas, arterials are located at approximately half-mile intervals.
+Occasionally, and more frequently in a metropolitan region's inner postwar suburbs than in outer areas, arterials are at approximately half-mile intervals.
 This strictly regimented urban (or suburban) structure has coincided with the similarly strict practice of Euclidean zoning (named after the town of Euclid, Ohio, which won a 1926 Supreme Court case Village of Euclid, Ohio v.
 Ambler Realty Co., which established the constitutionality of zoning).
 In Euclidean zoning, use of a property is dictated and regulated by zoning district, the boundaries of which are often based on locations of arterials.

 West of the Appalachians, road systems frequently follow the PLSS grid structure.
 The results can be 90-degree intersections and very long stretches of straight roads.